Codium-ai/AlphaCodium/README.md

 ## Example Problem
-In this section, we present an example problem from the CodeContests dataset (test-set, problem 1), in order to demonstrate the complexity of the problems in the dataset, and the challenges they pose to LLMs.
+In this section, we present an example for a full problem from the CodeContests dataset (test-set, problem 1), in order to demonstrate the complexity of the problems in the dataset, and the challenges they pose to LLMs.

 ```
 problem name: '1575_B.
 Building an Amusement Park'